SS La Bretagne: CGT career

 La Bretagne began her maiden voyage from Le Havre to New York on 14 August 1886, and arrived on 22 August after a storm-tossed voyage carrying 281 passengers.
+In April 1891, Pyotr Ilyich Tchaikovsky sailed to New York on the liner, for his one trip to the United States.
 In June 1891, a westbound passage was marred when a drunken man flung his five-year-old son overboard in mid ocean.
 The man was seized and straitjacketed while a boat was launched in an unsuccessful attempt to save the boy.

 In the last quarter of 1892, La Bretagne seemed to be jinxed.
 In September, a cholera outbreak, traced to a United States immigrant brought aboard the Hamburg-Amerika steamer Moravia, caused all steerage traffic to be suspended and CGT's New York traffic to depart from Cherbourg for the next two months.
 La Bretagne, arriving in New York in mid-September, was caught in the middle of the outbreak and was detained at the New York Quarantine Station (though the liner had no cases reported on board).
 Among the passengers aboard was John D. Washburn, the United States Minister to Switzerland, who was leaving his diplomatic post.
 On her next voyage, a purser's error resulted in the ship being detained for an "uncomfortable long time" off Liberty Island in early December while the error was sorted out.
 Departing from her pier at the foot of Morgan Street in New York on 11 December, a pilot error resulted in La Bretagne plowing 50 ft through a pier at the foot of Franklin Street.
 The New York agent for CGT estimated that it would take two weeks to repair the eleven plates crushed by the collision.

 The success of upgraded engines on the liner La Normandie in 1894 prompted CGT to make similar changes on several older liners, including La Bretagne.
 In 1895, her triple-expansion engines were upgraded to quadruple-expansion engines, and her four barquentine-rigged masts were removed and replaced with two pole masts.
 At the same time, her third-class passenger capacity was nearly tripled, going from 600 to 1,500 passengers.